Lester Martínez López: Career after the U.S. Army

 Martínez López retired from the U.S. Army in 2005 and was named the Senior Vice President & Administrator of Lyndon B. Johnson General Hospital Harris County Hospital District in Houston, Texas.
 He also served as the Chief Medical Officer at the Brandon Regional Hospital in Brandon, Florida.
 Martínez López belongs to various professional organizations, among them the American Board of Family Medicine and the American Board of Preventive Medicine.
 He is also a fellow of the American Academy of Family Physicians.

+In 2019 Lester Martínez López was inducted to the Puerto Rico Veterans Hall of Fame.

 Nomination for Assistant Secretary of Defense for Health Affairs

 On November 17, 2021, the White House announced that President Biden intends to nominate Lester Martínez López for the position of Assistant Secretary of Defense for Health Affairs.
 On January 10, 2022, the White House submitted the nomination to the U.S. Senate, where it was referred to the Committee on Armed Services.
 The committee held a hearing on the nomination on February 15, 2022, and favorably reported the nomination to the full Senate on March 8, 2022.
+However, that nomination was stalled and returned to the President on January 3, 2023.
+He was renominated that same day and was submitted to the Senate.
+On February 2, 2023, his nomination was advanced to the Senate floor.
+On February 15, 2023, the United States Senate invoked cloture on his nomination by a 64–33 vote.
+On February 16, 2023, his nomination was confirmed by a 61–34 vote.